 Online continuing education from the OHSU Department of Medical Informatics and Clinical Epidemiology

-This is the first offering in the OHSU Annual Update in Clinical Informatics, a continuing education activity that will be offered annually.
-Each year, a selection of important topics will be covered to provide an update for all clinical informatics professionals.
-For physicians, the course will provide continuing medical education (CME) credit.
-For physicians certified in the clinical informatics subspecialty, the course will provide MOC-II/LLSA credits.
+The 2nd OHSU Annual Update in Clinical Informatics 2020-2021, a continuing education activity, is now available.
+Each year, a selection of important topics is covered to provide an update for clinical informatics informatics and others interested in the field.
+For physicians, the course provides continuing medical education (CME) credit.
+For physicians certified in the clinical informatics subspecialty and several other clinical specialties (see list below), the course provides MOC-II/LLSA credits.

 The OHSU course faculty include: